Attol8/paintings-classifier-web-app/README.md

 ### Production

 The model has been put into production by deploying a web app on GCP.
-The following <a href="https://course.fast.ai/deployment_google_app_engine.html">guide<a> has been used.
+The following <a href="https://course.fast.ai/deployment_google_app_engine.html">guide</a> has been used.

-CLick here if you want to try the app <span>&#128072;</span>